Fire Safety Act 2021: What Changed for UK Fire Risk Assessors

 Summary

 The Fire Safety Act 2021 closed a scope gap in the Fire Safety Order by explicitly including building structure, external walls, and flat entrance doors.
-The Fire Safety Regulations added ongoing duties for door checks, resident information, and (for taller buildings) wayfinding and evacuation alerts.
+The Fire Safety Regulations added ongoing duties for door checks, resident information, and (for taller buildings) wayfinding signage.

 For assessors, the practical impact is: check and record external wall construction, inspect flat entrance doors, and verify the responsible person is meeting the Regulation requirements.
 Your reports need to cover this scope.